ltsch/mock-scim-server/README.md

 - A minimal web UI for browsing and editing users, groups, entitlements, and other data in the SQLite database.
 - Intended for debugging and development only; not for production use.
 - Will be implemented in a later phase.
+- **Multi-Server Note**: The frontend will include virtual server management and switching capabilities.

 ---